andreirekesh/Vina-GPU-2.1/README.md

 Vina-GPU 2.1 includes AutoDock-Vina-GPU 2.1, QuickVina 2-GPU 2.1 and QuickVina-W-GPU 2.1.
 ![Vina-GPU2 1-arch](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1/assets/48940269/3b42ed59-01ce-449a-b203-deea1f0d0a36)

 **Note - Andrei: I've included a Dockerfile that installs boost 1.77, clones and compiles this code, and makes the necessary files.
+As you'll see, there are three different algorithms.
+THE ONLY USABLE ONE IS QUICKVINA2.
 You can copy some of the commands if you'd like.
-Remember to change the paths in Makefile and your config.txt in `./input_file_example` if you want to try running a manual example.**
+Remember to change the paths in Makefile and your config.txt in `./input_file_example` if you want to try running a manual example.
+Change opencl_binary_path to the current quickvina2 directory, i.e /home/michal/Vina-GPU-2.1/QuickVina2-GPU-2.1, it is looking for the two .opt files in that directory.**

 ### Linux
 **Note**: At least 8M stack size is needed.
 To change the stack size, use `ulimit -s 8192`.